jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

     #[INFO] Scraping film no. 225 of 250
     #[INFO] Scraping film no. 250 of 250

-At this point I all required data had been captured.
-We're now ready to start exploring!

-We have two data sets:
+Having completed our data collection, we had the following local datasets:

 1. **table_data** : contains the following attributes for each movie ([movie_rank, movie_name, movie_year, movie_rating])
 2. **film_ids**: contains the following attributes for each movie ([filmID , filmID_castURL , filmID_homePageURL, genre_clean])
 2. **base_castAndCrew**: contains the full name for each full cast & crew member, for each movie (e.g. [['Robert DeNiro', 'Julia Roberts']])

+Now we were able to start exploring!

 <a name="part4"></a>
 ## Part 4 (of 5): Data Exploration - Visualising Movie Ratings